Is it time to move on?

 Contrary to disposable training pants, these Bright Bots training pants are washable, reusable and are shaped just like ‘grown up’ pants.
 With both a selection of colours and sizes, these training pants are great for potty training.

-We will look at other ways to help smooth out the transition next month, so don’t forget to check back!
+We will look at other ways to help smooth out the transition in the next few posts, so don’t forget to check back!